Click here to print a quick bio if you have to introduce Prue at a study skills evening. Scroll down for more information.

 - House Patron for “Tyrrell” Sports House

-- Supervised Prac students from Australian Catholic University
+- Supervised Prac students from Australian Catholic

 - Lead teacher for 3 Year 7 Mathematics classes